sequenceiq/hadoop-docker/README.md

 Following the success of our Hadoop 2.3 Docker [image](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/), the feedback and feature requests we received aligned with the Hadoop release cycle, so we have released an Apache Hadoop 2.5.0 Docker image - same as the previous version, it's available as a trusted and automated build on the official Docker [registry](https://registry.hub.docker.com/).

-_FYI:All the former Hadoop releases (2.3, 2.4.0, 2.4.1, 2.5.0) are available in the GitHub branches or our [Docker Registry](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/) - check the tags._
+_FYI: All the former Hadoop releases (2.3, 2.4.0, 2.4.1, 2.5.0) are available in the GitHub branches or our [Docker Registry](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/) - check the tags._

 # Build the image